I3S-ESSnet/Documents/ko-meeting/wp1/arc-kickoff.md

 ARC consists of a Java web application (Java 8, Tomcat 8), a Java processing server (Java 8), and a PostgreSQL database (version 9.6).

-The "synchronize" Java module handles the rebuilds and the upgrades of the database according to the version of the Java code.
+The “synchronize” Java module handles the rebuilds and the upgrades of the database according to the version of the Java code.

 ARC has already been containerized with Docker.
 This way to deploy ARC will be supplied as part of the I3S project.

 ## Stakeholder commitment

-Three instances of the ARC application are running in production within the Insee information system on employment and income (called "SIERA").
-The main instance loads every month the 2.5 millions of income files declared by the French companies conformant to a XML format called "DSN".
+Three instances of the ARC application are running in production within the Insee information system on employment and income (called “SIERA”).
+The main instance loads every month the 2.5 millions of income files declared by the French companies conformant to a XML format called “DSN”.
 The other instances are used monthly to load large data files into the information system.
 ARC is currently under study to be deployed for the SIERA future projects and for other Insee information systems.

 The internal Insee community around ARC is fairly active and its functional base is evolving at the rate of a [major version per year since 2016] (# Status-of-software).
 The ARC application is maintained in production by a maintenance team of 2 developers.
 The SIERA project team and a dedicated expert technically help the other projects to reuse ARC